nolleh/serialize-interceptor/ReadMe.md

 };
 ```

-as you can see, implementing class `Strategy` that contains in/out function,
+As you can see, implementing class `Strategy` that contains in/out function,
 and put it as constructor (by injecting or creating new one),
 then the interceptor will work as you defined.

-🤔 is there A strategy that one you want to be provided by this lib?
+🤔 Is there A strategy that one you want to be provided by this lib?
 let me know!

-for now :
+For now :

 | Name         | Desc           | Remark (side effect)                                   | Default                    |
 | ------------ | -------------- | ------------------------------------------------------ | -------------------------- |